buanzo/digitalocean-metawrite/README.md

     dometawrite --template authorizedkeys \
                 --api-key $DO_API_KEY

+# Example: Create DROPLET_NAME, DROPLET_TAGS, DROPLET_REGION environment variables in bash

+Run this in your droplet:

+    dometawrite -t droplet_envvars

+You will get a bash-compatible output with a number of export commands.

+If you are running a modern-enough Linux distribution with /dev/fd available, you can then add this line to your ~/.bashrc:

+    source <(dometawrite -t droplet_envvars)

+You can use that in Ubuntu 20.04, maybe 19.x - But not in 18.04, where you would need to:

+    dometawrite -t droplet_envvars -o ~/.de.tmp
+    source ~/.de.tmp

+From then on, when you access your droplet's bash shell you will have a couple additional variables at your disposal.

 # Example: Create ansible inventory (This template is not yet available)

 Maybe you use ansible, and you want to update your hosts inventory dynamically: